Antol/objective-c-style-guide/README.md

 ## Private Properties

 Private properties should be declared in class extensions (anonymous categories) in the implementation file of a class.
-Named categories (such as `NYTPrivate` or `private`) should never be used unless extending another class.
+Named categories (such as `private`) should never be used unless extending another class.

 **For example:**

 ```objc
 @interface NYTAdvertisement ()
 @property (nonatomic, strong) GADBannerView *googleAdView;
 @property (nonatomic, strong) ADBannerView *iAdView;
 @property (nonatomic, strong) UIWebView *adXWebView;
 @end
 ```

-## Image Naming

-Image names should be named consistently to preserve organization and developer sanity.
-They should be named as one camel case string with a description of their purpose, followed by the un-prefixed name of the class or property they are customizing (if there is one), followed by a further description of color and/or placement, and finally their state.

-**For example:**

-* `RefreshBarButtonItem` / `RefreshBarButtonItem@2x` and `RefreshBarButtonItemSelected` / `RefreshBarButtonItemSelected@2x`
-* `ArticleNavigationBarWhite` / `ArticleNavigationBarWhite@2x` and `ArticleNavigationBarBlackSelected` / `ArticleNavigationBarBlackSelected@2x`.

-Images that are used for a similar purpose should be grouped in respective groups in an Images folder.

 ## Booleans